thin fashion models

 Paloma Elsesser from Instagram

 One true history of this issue can be seen in 2018 when fashion brand Chromat hosted an all-inclusive runway show that featured trans women, people with disabilities, and women of all sizes.
-This ground-breaking event proved that the industry can embrace diversity without sacrificing style or creativity.
+This groundbreaking event proved that the industry can embrace diversity without sacrificing style or creativity.

 Paloma Elsesser proves that beauty comes in all shapes and sizes, and the fashion industry better takes note.